Sylvain Lefevre/Getty Images

-“After 9/11, there was a similar surge of interest in travel insurance,” says Linda Kundell, spokeswoman for the U.S. Travel Insurance Association in New York.
+“After 9/11, there was a surge of interest in travel insurance,” says Linda Kundell, spokeswoman for the U.S. Travel Insurance Association in New York.
 “When you have events of this magnitude, people understandably become more interested.”

-The cost of travel insuranceThe institute estimates the cost of travel insurance at 5 percent to 7 percent of the price of the trip.
+The institute estimates the cost of travel insurance at 5% to 7% of the price of the trip.
 Thus, a $5,000 Roman holiday would cost roughly $250 to $350 to insure.

 You can purchase additional peace of mind with a cancel-for-any-reason — including terrorism — policy.
 Kundell says the upgrade, which typically adds 30% to the overall cost of a travel insurance policy, “insures against a greater number of incidents, including ‘I don’t feel like going.’
 If you’re nervous, this coverage can be a good thing.”

 Flight insurance — those inexpensive policies underwritten for the airlines by the same companies that offer travel insurance — insures only the air-travel portion of your trip.
 Such limited coverage may not fully reimburse you should you have to cancel or postpone a nonrefundable flight due to illness, or if the flight is canceled due to weather, according to the U.S. Travel Insurance Association.